vedant1424/radial-ripples-qml/README.md

 License

 This project is open source.
-Please check the license file for details.

 Acknowledgments

 - PennyLane team for the quantum machine learning framework
 - Qiskit community for initial inspiration
-- Contributors and testers